olimorris/onedarkpro.nvim/README.md

 **I think the theme would look better if we changed the highlight group of X. Would you accept a PR?**

 As mentioned at the top of this readme, the theme is based on the [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) theme for Visual Studio Code.
 Where possible, I will always reconcile back to that.
-Unless something looks terrible or the readability can be signficantly improved, I'll nearly always default what the original theme has done.
-Remember that you can apply your own modifications by [configuring highlight groups](#configuring-highlight-groups) in your own configuration.
+Unless something looks terrible or the readability can be signficantly improved, I'll nearly always default to what the original theme has done.
+Remember that you can apply your own customisations to the theme by [configuring highlight groups](#configuring-highlight-groups).

-**Ok then, but I've noticed some differences between the theme and Visual Studio Code.
+**Ok then, but I've noticed some differences between the theme and the original Visual Studio Code theme.
 Why is this?**

 I've tried to ensure that the theme resembles the original Visual Studio Code theme as much as possible.
 To that end we have carefully applied custom Treesitter queries to certain filetypes as well as mapped LSP semantic token colors.
 If you notice any differences, please raise a [discussion](https://github.com/olimorris/onedarkpro.nvim/discussions/new?category=color-match) with supporting screenshots.